-Jamie Bellamy, ACCA, PgD, LLB (Hons), Age 32 - Finance Director
+Jamie Bellamy, FCCA, PgD, LLB (Hons) - Chief Executive

-Jamie joined the Society on 16 June 2014 as Finance Manager and became the Finance Director on 24 October 2015.
-Jamie qualified as a Certified Accountant five years ago within a large regional accountancy firm, assisting small to medium businesses and preparing statutory financial accounts.
+Jamie joined the Society in June 2014 as Finance Manager, became the Finance Director in October 2015 and the Chief Executive in January 2019 and will continue to oversee the Society's finance function.
+Jamie qualified as a certified accountant 6 years ago within a large regional accountancy firm (BHP), assisting small-to-medium businesses and preparing statutory financial accounts.
 Jamie also has experience of working within Risk Management at a global law firm.
-As Finance Director he is responsible for producing the Society's financial information, regulatory reporting and management of the Society's financial assets.
-Jamie enjoys running and playing a variety of sports and lives with his wife and son in Penistone, South Yorkshire.
+Jamie enjoys running and playing a variety of sports and lives with his wife and son in South Yorkshire.